CS230 • Adversarial Attacks and Defenses

 - Linearity in input–output mappings.

-- Reliance on predictive but non-robust features.
+- Heavy reliance on non-robust yet predictive features.

 -